 I suggest contacting the state attorney general and the BBB.
 Hold Crown (now DR Horton) responsible.

-Review about: Crown Communities House Construction.
+Product or Service Mentioned: Crown Communities House Construction.

 Reason of review: Damaged or defective.